+2. Cost Per Click (CPC)

 The average amount you pay each time a person clicks on your paid ad is referred to as Cost per Click (CPC), and it's another useful metric of your PPC success.
 CPCs vary by industry, but just like clicks, you'll want to keep a close eye on trends.
 Over the last five years, CPCs have increased across the board, but some industries have risen faster than others.

 Also remember that your CPCs are based on the competitiveness of the keywords that you’re using.
-If you start to see your CPCs increase, consider using longer-tail keywords to attract more targeted traffic, or increasing your maximum bids in order to stay competitive for your most important keywords.
+If you start to see your CPCs increase, consider using longer-tail keywords to attract more targeted traffic, or increasing your maximum bids to stay competitive for your most important keywords.